onera/Cassiopee/RigidMotion/doc/source/RigidMotion.rst

 .. py:function:: RigidMotion.evalPosition(a, time)

     Evaluate the position at time t according to a motion.
     The motion must be defined in a with setPrescribedMotion.
+    If GridCoordinates#Init is present, it is used to compute position.
-    Grid coordinates in a must be the coordinates at time=0.
+    Otherwise, Grid coordinates in a must be the coordinates at time=0.

     Exists also as an in-place version (_evalPosition) which modifies a and returns None.